IRS Form 8822 Instructions

 Line 7: New address

-In Line 7, follow the same instructions as Line 6 as they pertain to your new mailing address.
+In Line 7, follow the same instructions as Line 6 as they pertain to your current address.

 Taxpayer signature